PowerDNS/pdnsapi/api_spec.md

 ever sending this, AS LONG AS the server is the only thing ever writing to the datastore.

-If the datastore has been written to using other means that this API, consumers MUST trigger a rectify, using either this API call or any other method.
+If the datastore has been written to using other means than this API, consumers MUST trigger a rectify, using either this API call or any other method.